The-Marcy-Lab-School/8-0-0-intro-to-express/README.md

 **Query parameters** are a portion of an endpoint URL, often used to filter and sort the requested data.
 They are appended to the end of a URL using the syntax `?queryParam=value`.

-* For example, if I send a request to http://localhost:8080/api/hello?name=ben then I am adding the query parameter `?name=ben` where `name` is the query parameter and `ben` is the value.
+* For example, if I send a request to http://localhost:8080/api/hello?name=ben then I add the query parameter `?name=ben` where `name` is the query parameter and `ben` is the value.
 * We can access the value of the `name` query parameter using `req.query.name`

 ```js